Biology Courses

 Course Detail:

 This course begins with the fundamentals of cell division and focuses on modes of inheritance of traits, beginning with Mendel's pea plants and stressing extensions and exceptions to Mendel's principles.
 Laboratory activities, problem-solving, and critical thinking skills are emphasized.
-Prerequisite: Honors Biology or equivalent
+This course is offered every academic year.
+Prerequisite: BL101 and BL102 or equivalent.

 |